gitextensions/GitExtensionsDoc/source/settings.rst

     to basic functionality and have consequences if you should click them accidentally, including resetting unrecorded work.

-  Settings for :ref:`browse-repository-diff`.
+.. settingspage:: Diff viewer

-.. settingspage:: Diff Viewer
+  Settings for :ref:`browse-repository-tabs-diff`.

   .. setting:: Remember the 'Ignore whitespaces' preference